Hunters: Cory Glauner and Brandon Couchman

-I really like “off-season” hunts, anything different that gets me out of my routine, especially during the summer is right up my alley, just stay away from my September, that’s reserved for elk.
+I really like “off-season” hunts, anything different that gets me out of my routine, especially during the summer is right up my alley, just stay away from my September, that’s reserved for archery elk hunting in Idaho.
 So it was a no-brainer last year when I got the opportunity to hunt big black bears in Northwestern Washington during August to vet a new outfitter.
 Getting away from my office and the summer heat of Southern Idaho sounded wonderful to me.
 I called my buddy Brandon Couchman and we were on our way.

 Temperatures were scorching hot when we arrived, and for the first few days of our hunt everything was holed up.
 We’d hunt clearcuts early and late, trying to find a bear brave enough to come out of the jungle shade for some berries, but we didn’t see hide nor hair.
 I was beginning to think that we were going home empty, but finally the temperature went down, we got some rain and the action turned up.

 On the third evening, Brandon finally saw some action.
 He was hunting a big clear cut hoping for some long range action when they heard some branches snapping and out walks a toad of a bear at about 200 yards and he laid down the thunder.
 His bear only went a few yards before he piled up.
 It was a monster bear that squared nearly seven feet.
 A true trophy.

 Well, I didn’t get a big one, we’ll just leave it at that.
 I had my suspicions, and from that look on Carl’s face (watch the video) he knew for sure.
 But, it was the last night, the hunting had been tough, and my trigger finger….
 Well, it’s itchy.
 But we had a great time and Brandon’s bear is a true beast.
 This is a fun, relaxed hunt, and if a trophy black bear is on your wish list you should check it out.